Women in tech - Lisa Lang's story

 Last year saw Lang make it into Forbes Top 50 Women in Tech list, we wanted to know her story.

 Did you miss?
-Is technology improving the resourcing process?
+Is LinkedIn becoming the new cold calling?

 How it all started…